 When we consider the diverse range of activities that drivers could use their cars for – groceries, furniture, hardware, luggage – it’s no surprise that manufacturers optimise the storage spaces with as much stowage as possible for a range of applications.

 Read next: Boot sizes of Australia’s best-selling SUVs

-Some cars' boot space are doomed from the get-go however, with classes like convertibles which use the space in the boot to stash a soft-top rather than grocery bags.
-Sports cars too, for that matter, tend to favour tightly-packaged bodies and light weight over cargo volume.
+Some cars' boot space are doomed from the get-go, with classes like convertibles which use the space in the boot to stash a soft-top rather than grocery bags.
+Sports cars too, for that matter, tend to favour tightly-packaged bodies and a light weight over cargo volume.
 The Jaguar F-type convertible barely fits a bag of oranges and Alfa Romeo's 4C has a paltry 110 litres worth of space.

-- City Car: The Kia Picanto pulls a ‘TARDIS’ with a boot way bigger than the sum of its parts (255 litres).
+Hatchback: The Kia Picanto pulls a ‘TARDIS’ with a boot way bigger than the sum of its parts (255 litres).